FitzwilliamMuseum/egyptiancoffins/README.md

 ## To make changes

-All instructions for this will be found in the wiki for this site (To be written.)
+All instructions for this will be found in the [wiki](https://github.com/FitzwilliamMuseum/egyptiancoffins/wiki) for this site.
+This covers setting up your machine to run Jekyll and Git, how to transfer changes from local machine to remote website and how the site works and fits together.

 ## Credits

-Content by Helen Strudwick, Julie Dawson, Melanie Pitkin
+Content by Helen Strudwick, Julie Dawson, Melanie Pitkin, Jennifer Marchant.
+Copyright the University of Cambridge unless noted otherwise.

-Video by Gavin Toomey, Patricia Wheatley
+Video by Gavin Toomey and Patricia Wheatley.

 Website by [@portableant](https://github.com/portableant)

 ## License

-CC-BY for code, CC-BY-NC-SA for content.
+CC-BY for code, CC-BY-NC-SA-ND for content (text and images) unless stated otherwise.